 But it’s also a bit frightening to realize that the only real safety net beneath the use of all these open source proofs of concepts are the people looking at using them.

 Yes to all.
-While I have previously shied away from using freshly published proofs of concept, particularly if the code uses a language I don’t understand, this experience may well have turned my paranoia knob to 11.
+While I have previously shied away from using freshly published proofs of concept, particularly if the code is in a language I don’t understand, this experience may well have turned my paranoia knob to 11.

 I can see how Curtis would have been on the receiving end of some unpleasant thoughts and messages.
 Relatively early into my penetration testing career pivot, I don’t think I’ve yet grown the ego required to be bruised.
 In fact, this was a timely lesson for me and one that I think will keep me on a more cautious path when handling 3rd party software.